-- A. Choose a public sidewalk or overpass near a busy intersection - B. Goal is to locate an area with a maximum amount of people - C. Signs should have as few words as possible - D. Wording should be succinct, bold, and easy to read - E. Sign-wave at the same spot to accustom people to your presence - F. Take pictures - G. Send photos to pictures@actforamerica.org - H. Be energetic, polite, and non-confrontational - I. Examples of signs: - a.
+- A. Choose a public sidewalk or overpass near a busy intersection - B. Goal is to locate an area with a maximum amount of people - C. Signs should have as few words as possible - D. Wording should be succinct, bold, and easy to read - E. Sign-wave at the same spot to accustom people to your presence - F. Take pictures - G. Send photos to activist@actforamerica.org - H. Be energetic, polite, and non-confrontational - I. Examples of signs: - a.
 Secure our borders - b.
 End chain migration - c.
 Radical Islam is sexist - d.
 Radical Islam hurts women - e.
-I support the travel ban f.
-Extreme vetting is common sense
+I support border security